Every adult needs a Will—full stop. However, the unfortunate reality is most Canadian adults haven’t put this essential document in place.

 Next steps: How can I get started?

-If you’re ready to complete your Will online, it’s super easy to get started!
-With most solutions, you can complete the entire process and have a legal document in about 20 minutes without ever leaving the comfort of your own home.
+If you’re ready to complete an online Will, it’s super easy to get started!
+With most solutions, you can complete the entire process and have a legal Will in about 20 minutes without ever leaving the comfort of your own home.

-Make sure to select a trustworthy online Will solution, and you’re good to go!
+Make sure to get legal advice and select a trustworthy online Will solution, and you’re good to go!